skoetje/Applied-mathematics-finance/README.md

-# Applied-mathematics-finance
+# Applying mathematics in finance
-In this repository we build several programs in MATLAB for trading
+In this repository we build several trading algorithms in Matlab.

+To do: file debugging in CHX.depth